 Oh, and if you want to do some good for the environment while you’re camping, consider bringing some extra garbage bags so you can collect some trash during your stay.
 If you’re camping with kids, you could even make it a contest to see who can collect the most beach trash during your adventures – you’ll be surprised at how much you can collect!

 While ticks might not be high up on your list of things to worry about while in a coastal environment, ticks do live at the beach, particularly in warm locales.
 In fact, tall sea grass makes for an excellent habitat for ticks, so you’ll want to do a tick check before going to bed each night, just in case.

 You can also consider wearing clothing that’s been treated with insect repellent while you camp.
 If you already have clothing that you enjoy wearing, you can spray your gear with Sawyer Permethrin Insect Repellent for an extra layer of protection.

 Do take care when actually spraying your gear and clothing, however, as permethrin (the active ingredient in many insect repellents for clothing) is toxic to cats when wet.
-So, keep your recently treated clothes away from your felines until it’s thoroughly dry.
+So, when you are camping with a cat, keep your recently treated clothes away until it’s thoroughly dry.

 19. Camp Chairs Are A Must